-- The USB MP3 players and USB drives connected must comply with the USB Mass Storage Class specification (USB MSC).

-- Hard disk drives are not supported.
+- The USB MP3 players and USB drives connected must comply with the USB Mass Storage Class specification (USB MSC). - Hard disk drives are not supported.

-- Supported file system is FAT32.

 To play a USB device:

 - Connect the USB. - Press the MEDIA button on the faceplate until the connected device is shown.